WRF Physics¶

 Urban Effects¶

-An urban category in LSMs is typically adequate for larger-scale studies.
-An alternative is to use an urban model with either the Noah or NoahMP LSM scheme.
-To do this, set sf_urban_physics in the &physics namelist.input record to one of the following options:
+For larger-scale studies, the LSM urban category is usually sufficient.
+Alternatively, urban models are available for use with either the Noah (sf_surface_physics=2) or NoahMP (sf_surface_physics=4) LSM scheme by setting sf_urban_physics in the &physics namelist record to one of the following options:

 =1 : Urban Canopy Model (UCM); single layer; The following options are available when sf_urban_physics=1

-slucm_distributed_drag : Option to use spatially varying 2-D urban Zero-plane Displacement, Roughness length for momentum, Frontal area index (default is .false.)
-(NOTE: this option requires SLUCM static input for the WPS/geogrid process)
+slucm_distributed_drag : An option to use spatially-varying 2-D urban zero-plane displacement, momentum roughness length, and frontal area index.
+This option requires SLUCM static input for the WPS/geogrid process

-=0 : no anthropogenic surface heat flux from input data
+=0 : do not use anthropogenic surface heat flux from the input data

-=1 : (default) add to first level temperature tendency
+=1 : (default) add to thefirst level temperature tendency

-=2 : add to surface sensible heat flux
+=2 : add to the surface sensible heat flux

 Note